-The Company does not operate any bank accounts and liquidity along with the associated risk is managed through an inter-company position with Rolls-Royce plc and so the overall liquidity risk is considered to be low.
+The Company does not operate any bank accounts and liquidity, along with the associated risk, is managed through an inter-company position with Rolls-Royce plc which is backed by a letter of support.
+Therefore, the overall liquidity risk is considered to be low.